ClojureBridge/curriculum/outline/functions.md

 (spread [10 7 3 -3 8]) ;=> 13
 ```

 This is the most complicated function we've seen so far, so let's go through each step.
-First, we have the name of the function, the documentation string, and the arguments, like in other functions.
+First, we have the name of the function, the documentation string, and the arguments, just as in other functions.

 Next, we see `let`. `let` takes a vector of alternating names and values. `largest` is the first name, and we assign the result of `(reduce max numbers)` to it.
 We also assign the result of `(reduce min numbers)` to `smallest`.